FoxGaal/bg/README.md

-# this is just some backgrounds for vencord
+# This is just some backgrounds for vencord